kiegroup/mock-github/README.md

 ### Repositories

-A local repository is configured and created by adding a key to the `repo` section of the configuration.
+Local repositories can be configured and created by adding a key to the `repo` section of the configuration.
 The key is the name of the repository.
-The value for that key is an object with the following fields:
+The value for that key is an object with fields described in the table below.
+All the repositories are created in `${setupPath}/repo` where `setupPath` is the path which is passed to `MockGithub`

 | Attribute Name | Type        | Required | Default                              | Description                                                                                                                                                                |
 | :------------- | :---------- | :------- | :----------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |